Will Ohio State cover the spread vs. West Virginia? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Ohio State has a 3-6 record against the spread and a 9-1 record overall when putting up more than 68.8 points.
+- Ohio State is 3-6 against the spread and 9-1 overall when scoring more than 68.8 points.

+- The Mountaineers' 67.8 points per game are only 3.7 more points than the 64.1 the Buckeyes allow to opponents.

 Bet on this or any college basketball matchup at BetMGM